Let us help YOU get to the inbox like we've helped these others!

-In fact, out of five case studies cited in the article (which includes examples of each type of email), four of them found definitively that plain text email outperformed HTML email, and the one organization whose HTML email outperformed the plain text version was using a “pretty minimal” HTML design.
+Out of five case studies cited in the article (which includes examples of each type of email), four of them found definitively that plain text email outperformed HTML email every time, and the one organization whose HTML email outperformed the plain text version was using a “pretty minimal” HTML design.

 The lesson here is test, test, test, but don’t be afraid to minimize, if not completely get rid of, the HTML in favor of plain text, and see what impact it has on your response rate.

-You can read the whole Vendasta article here.
+You can read the results of the Vendasta HTML vs Plain Text Emails Study here.